Microsoft Teams on your

 Stream Deck, done properly.

 Teams has no global mute shortcut, and its meeting window loves to hide.
 Physical keys fix that.
-The one extra step is Teams' API token, and it's covered below.
+Since Microsoft retired the third-party API, MuteDeck is what connects the two.

 Physical keys on your Stream Deck for Microsoft Teams meetings: toggle mute, toggle your camera, share your screen, and leave the meeting.
 Each key shows the live state, so a red key means muted before you trust your voice to it.
 The same keys work in every other meeting app MuteDeck supports, with no profile switching.